Hair removal options for dark skin—what are they and are they safe?

 Is laser hair removal safe for dark skin?

-If you have dark skin, you might have heard that laser hair removal is the most risky method.
-While that may have been true once, Hasna Khabarate, an esthetician at Park Slope Laser, says that’s not the case any more.
+You might have heard that laser hair removal is the most risky method for dark skin.
+While that may have been true once, Hasna Khabarate, an esthetician at Park Slope Laser, says that’s no longer the case.

-An additional problem with older laser technology was that they “were unable to penetrate the follicle.”
-In other words, Khabarate explains, lasers were unable to distinguish between the pigment in hair and melanin in skin.
-However, now, "advanced laser technology can target black hair on patients with darker skin safely and effectively," says Khabarate.
+An additional problem with older laser technology was that they couldn't penetrate the follicle.
+In other words, Khabarate explains, lasers could not distinguish between the pigment in hair and melanin in the skin.
+However, "advanced laser technology can [now] target black hair on patients with darker skin safely and effectively," she says.
 “The YAG laser, for example, emits a longer pulse (beam of light) that can penetrate deeper into the skin, minimizing any skin damage surrounding the hair.”

-In fact, the experts My Imperfect Life spoke to agreed that laser hair removal is actually one of the best options for dark skin, for several reasons:
+Other experts that My Imperfect Life spoke to agreed that laser hair removal is actually one of the best options for dark skin, for several reasons.

 - It’s semi-permanent, so you won’t have to consistently put your skin through trauma.

-- It touches very little of the skin itself, because it specifically targets the hair follicles.
+- It touches very little skin because it specifically targets the hair follicles.

 - Newer laser hair technology significantly lowers the risk of hyperpigmentation for dark skin tones.

-Obviously laser hair removal isn’t for everyone.
-It’s typically pricey, and some find the procedure uncomfortable.
+But obviously, laser hair removal isn’t for everyone.
+It’s typically pricey and some find the procedure uncomfortable.

-If that’s the case, try one of the alternative methods suggested above (waxing, sugaring or electrolysis).
-Just keep an eye out for hyperpigmentation, and follow up with a dermatologist if it starts to arise.
+If that’s the case for you, try one of the alternative methods suggested above, such as waxing, sugaring or electrolysis.
+Just watch out for hyperpigmentation and seek help from your dermatologist if it starts to arise.

 What should you watch out for when removing hair on dark skin?

-Each type of hair removal mentioned above has elements of risk associated with it.
+Each type of hair removal mentioned above carries an element of risk.
 "With waxing and sugaring, if not done in the hands of a professional, there could be damage and skin removed with the wax or sugar," Dr. Patel warns.
 Whereas with laser hair removal and electrolysis, "there can be an increase in pigmentation at each hair follicle treated," she adds.

-But these effects shouldn't hold you back from exploring different hair removal options for dark skin.
-As long as you see a professional for your hair removal treatments, or you are extremely careful with your home remedies, such as hair removal creams, you can avoid issues like hyperpigmentation.
-You just need to follow expert advice, and keep a close eye on your skin after hair removal procedures.
+But this shouldn't prevent you from exploring different hair removal options for dark skin.
+As long as you see a professional for your hair removal treatments, or you are extremely careful with home remedies like hair removal creams, you can avoid issues like hyperpigmentation—just follow expert advice, and keep a close eye on your skin after hair removal procedures.

 -